Don's "Whom We Might Be" Story

 About 8 billion people are living on our planet today; see more info in note 1?

-The key factors that drive our future growth are Population, Prosperity & Climate change.
-We can also anticipate that there will be 9.8—10.4 billion people from the next 2-3 generations, with most of the coming increases around Africa & Asia where many difficulties will exist around water availability & other future complexities…
+The key factors that will drive our growth are Population, Prosperity & Climate-change.
+We can also anticipate that there will be ∼9.8—10.4 billion people from our next few generations, with most of the coming increases in and around Africa & Asia, where many difficulties will exist around water availability & other future complexities

-Returning from "looking outside," I am now going to use a conceptual
+Returning from "looking outside of myself," I am now going to share a conceptual tree that shows how our branch actually took root 12- or 13-million years ago…

 ( with many, many GG's! )